p0sel0k/evolved.lua/MANUAL.md

 assert(evolved.get(player, stamina) == 50)
 ```

-We have created an entity called `player` and two fragments called `health` and `stamina`.
-We have attached the components `100` and `50` to the entity through our fragments.
+We created an entity called `player` and two fragments called `health` and `stamina`.
+We attached the components `100` and `50` to the entity through these fragments.
 After that, we can retrieve the components using the `evolved.get` function.

 We'll cover the `evolved.set` and `evolved.get` functions in more detail later in the section about modifying operations.
-For now, let's just say that they are used to setting and getting components from entities through fragments.
+For now, let's just say that they are used to set and get components from entities through fragments.

-The main thing to understand here is that we can attach any data to any identifiers using another identifiers.
+The main thing to understand here is that we can attach any data to any identifier using other identifiers.
 And yes, since fragments are just identifiers, we can use them as entities too!
-This very useful for marking fragments with some metadata, for example.
+This is very useful for marking fragments with some metadata, for example.

 ```lua
 local evolved = require 'evolved'